 You should also consider how convenient it is to pay bills from abroad.
-In Cambodia, you can pay electric bills online whereas lots of things are done “on paper” in Japan.
+For example, you can pay electric bills online in Cambodia and Thailand whereas lots of things are done “on paper” in Japan.

 Hopefully we got you thinking about some overlooked aspects of buying offshore property.
 A lot of people merely purchase a second home in a place they enjoyed as a tourist.
 They’ll fool themselves into thinking they’re making an “investment”.

 In reality, foreign real estate investments can be as complex as stocks.
-You must carefully balance occupancy rates, capital appreciation potential, fixed-costs like maintenance fees, liquidity, along with the ease of maintaining your investment in order to truly be effective.
+You must carefully balance occupancy rates, capital appreciation potential, fixed-costs like maintenance fees, liquidity, along with the ease of maintaining your investment in order to maximize returns.